itsoft7/revolut-php/README.md

 Revolut API has the following bugs:

 1. Scope is not supported.
 It's a shame.
 2. No possibility to revoke the token.
 Again it's a shame.
-You can ask for a new token and not to save it, but it is a kludge.
+You can ask for a new token and not save it, but it's a kludge.
 3. No possibility to add an account to a counterparty.
-Delete and create again is a bad solution due to old payments linked to the old id of a counterparty.
+Delete and create is a bad solution due to old payments linked to the old id of a counterparty.
 So we need to add/delete accounts to/from the counterparty.
-4. It's very bad that when I send payments via API there's no MFA.
+4. It's very bad there's no MFA when I send payments via API.
 I need a second independent channel to confirm (sign) payments.
 It can be SMS or ENUM.

 Revolut API is very unsafe.